omniV1/CineScope/Documents/milestone4-version-description.md

 ### Current Velocity

-The team is currently in Sprint 1 (February 24 - March 9, 2025) with a planned velocity of 14 story points across 3 user stories.
-Test procedures will be added as child tasks to each user story but have not yet been created in Jira.
+The team is currently in Sprint 1 with a planned velocity of 14 story points across 3 user stories.
+Test procedures are added as child tasks to each user story an have been created in Jira.

 ### Burndown Chart Summary